Ahmed7osny1/Ahmed7osny1/README.md

 ## ***About me ....***

-Hi, I’m Ahmed Hosny, a Android Developer Software Engineer.
-I’d love to combine my passion for learning and teaching with my software development skills to continue creating products.
-I have developed my communication skills and am well prepared to work on high-profile, also I’m always looking to contribute, learn, and build robust solutions in my career.
-Languages (C++, Kotlin, Java).
-Frameworks and libraries (Material Design, Navigation Component, View Binding, Data Binding, Android architecture patterns(MVVM), Rest API (Retrofit), Room Database, SQLite, Kotlin Coroutines, Unit testing.
-Computer Science Fundamentals (OOP, Data Structures and Algorithms, Problem Solving, Database, MySQL, GitHub, Git, Agile, Jira Software)
+I have gained diverse experience in education, Android development, and project management, empowering students and teams to achieve their goals:
+Education & Mentorship: Successfully trained and mentored 500+ students and guided 5 graduation project teams to complete impactful solutions.
+Delivered workshops on computer science fundamentals, Android development, and agile practices.
+Android Development: Designed and developed mobile applications using Kotlin, Jetpack Compose, and modern Android frameworks.
+Focused on creating scalable and user-friendly solutions.
+Project & Product Management: Skilled in managing project lifecycles, writing documentation, and aligning team efforts with business goals.
+Practical knowledge in Scrum and Agile methodologies, ensuring timely and high-quality deliverables.
+Leadership & Collaboration: Experienced in leading teams, fostering communication, and motivating individuals to excel in dynamic environments.
+My career aspirations include excelling as a Senior Android Developer, Project Manager, Scrum Master, or Product Manager, where I can contribute my diverse skill set to innovative and impactful projects.

 <br>

-- 🌱 I’m currently learning Android Deveopment and getting knowledge about Software Enginnering.
+- 🌱 I’m currently learning Android development and getting knowledge about Flutter.
-- 📄 Know about my experiences [Resume](https://drive.google.com/file/d/11h3Xc2uenfBcr7Ef_2iNJSw6ezpviZYr/view?usp=sharing)
+- 📄 Know about my experiences [Resume](https://flowcv.com/resume/m9mimsuqc2)
 - 💬 Ask me about: C++, Data Structure, Algorithms, OOP, Java, Kotlin, XML, Android, Database, Version Control, Team Management.
 - I am working on my YOUTUBE channel [AhmedHosny](https://www.youtube.com/channel/UCX9HMXGGp39T8K5rzqP9_sw).
-- ⚡ Fun fact: I love to play chess and listen music.
+- ⚡ Fun fact: I love to play chess and listen to music.
 - 📫 How to reach me:  follow me from the footer links below 👇